jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (f) for the purposes of paragraph (c), the person is treated as having been engaged in the week in the employment or employments for the number of hours specified in paragraph (a)(i) or (ii) or (iii) or to the extent of the engagement specified in paragraph (a)(iv):
     (g) if a person described in paragraph (a) as being engaged in employment is unable to be engaged in employment in the week because they are on a period of parental leave under the Parental Leave and Employment Protection Act 1987 for which a parental leave payment under Part 7A of the Act is payable, they are treated as having been engaged in the week in the employment for the number of hours in which, the Commissioner is satisfied, they would have been engaged but for the period of parental leave:
     (h) is defined in section KC 3(3) (Transitional tax allowance) for the purposes of that section
-  - **fully conduit tax relief credited** means the part of a dividend calculated using the formula— where— (CTRC) is the amount of conduit tax relief credit attached to the dividend (T) is the rate of companies' tax, expressed as a percentage, stated in schedule 1, part A, clause 5 (Basic rates of income tax and specified superannuation contribution withholding tax) that applies to the income year in which the dividend is paid
+  - **fully conduit tax relief credited** means the part of a dividend calculated using the formula—where— (CTRC) is the amount of conduit tax relief credit attached to the dividend (T) is the rate of companies' tax, expressed as a percentage, stated in schedule 1, part A, clause 5 (Basic rates of income tax and specified superannuation contribution withholding tax) that applies to the income year in which the dividend is paid
   - **fully credited** is defined in section CD 32(25) (Available subscribed capital amount) for the purposes of that section